07.05.24

 • How will I know when my dog is in labour?

-In this article we answer these questions and more and try to allay some of your concerns about dog gestation and the issues you may face when your dog falls pregnant.
+In this article we answer these questions and more and help you navigate the issues you may face if your dog falls pregnant.

 How long do female dogs stay in heat?